Think Twice Before Visiting These Dangerous South American Destinations

 The red zones in Colombia

 Chances are that if you keep up with the state of the world, you've heard of Colombia's infamous red zones.
-Venture into these areas as a tourist, and you're putting your future into the hands of fate, and it may not be kind.
+Venture into these areas as a tourist, and you're putting your life into the hands of fate, and it may not be kind.
 These dangerous locations in Colombia, such as Guaviare, are characterized by the presence of guerrilla groups, and they don't take kindly to strangers.
-Kidnappings are common in these areas, so it's best not to plan trips here any time soon.
+Kidnappings are common in these areas, so it's best not to plan a trip here any time soon.

 Advertisement